avvalenx/Django-Spotify-Music-Reccomendations-Public/README.md

 - Playlist Creation: Users can create their own playlists and add the recommended songs to their playlists.

 ## Project Status
-Published on AWS and workign on getting SSL certificate for HTTPS.
+Published on AWS at https://www.spotifymusicrecommendations.com/

 ## Contact
 https://www.linkedin.com/in/anthony-valen/